JohnTelford/bluesky.posts/hype-cycle.md

 It serves as a valuable tool for understanding how emerging technologies evolve through various phases of public perception and market readiness.

+I am an technology information junkie.
+The hype-cycle helps me guess the state of a technology or company.

 ## Phases of the Hype Cycle

 The Hype Cycle consists of five distinct phases: